banti377/banti377/README.md

 # 💫 About Me:

-🔭 I’m currently working as a full stack developer.<br>🌱 I’m currently learning Typescript.<br>💬 Ask me about Web Development, Mobile Game, Cricket.
+🔭 I’m looking for a job as a MERN stack developer.<br>🌱 I’m currently learning Typescript.<br>💬 Ask me about Web Development, Mobile Game, Cricket.

 ## 🌐 Socials: